zhengjie2002/tp/docs/UserGuide.md

 2. category
 3. created-at

+You cannot add new cases through editing the file, do not add new lines to the save file.

 The date field must be stored in the format dd/mm/yyyy (day/month/year).

 The modified-at field must be stored in the format dd/mm/yyyy hh:mm:ss (day/month/year hour:minute:second).